fredmaiaarantes/meteorjs-template/README.md

 #### Sending emails with Postmark

 - Create a [Postmark account](https://postmarkapp.com/signup)
-  - replace the following property with your postmark API KEY in the settings: `YOUR_API_TOKEN`
+  - Replace the `YOUR_API_TOKEN` property with your postmark API KEY in the settings file.
 - Follow the steps to verify your domain in their website
-  - replace the following property with your desired `from` for the emails in the settings: `YOUR_FROM_EMAIL@yourdomain.com`
+  - Replace the property `YOUR_FROM_EMAIL@yourdomain.com` with your desired `from` for the emails in the settings.
+- Locally, in you dev environment, you can see the generate token in the logs.

 #### Deploy on Meteor Cloud